 Because this graph adjusts for average count per user, it tells us more about per-user engagement, and whether it’s going up, then a total count of the events or users alone.

-For more information about our graph module, see Graph.
+For more information about our graph module, see our Graph analysis overview.